LivePersonInc/knowledge-center-archive/_release/November 2019/November 11th Release Notes.md

 {: .notice}
 This feature is dependent upon users using LiveEngage v11.2

-As part of the Conversation Builder, LivePerson have moved to a more granular permissions model.
-As a result, the following new roles have been added:
+In order to provide granular controls in Conversation Builder, the following new permissions were added to LiveEngage:

 * **Bot Builder Lite**: This role is intended for the less technical bot builder.
 It’s just like the existing Bot Builder role except a user with this “lite” role can’t export or import bots, nor can they create and work with integrations or credentials.
 * **API Developer**: This is a technical but limited, add-on role.
 A user with this role can only create and work with integrations.